siliconrhino/siliconrhino.io/app/_posts/2016-03-08-is-it-a-year-alredy.md

 ---
 layout: post
 title: A year already?
-subTitle: It feels like yesterday but we have been doing this for 12 months.
+description: It feels like yesterday but we have been doing this for 12 months.
 tags: ["startups", "silicon rhino"] categories : []
 imageUrl: '/img/backgrounds/404.77e3.jpg'